Apple reveals iPhone 14, priced up to $3199

 Apple Watch Series 8 gets crash sensors, women's health features

-Meanwhile, the Apple Watch Series 8 includes two sensors that can detect if you've been in a car crash, and throw up the option to call emergency services, plus enhanced period tracking and a new temperature sensor to help keep tabs on your ovulation cycle.
+Meanwhile, the Apple Watch Series 8 (from $729, available from September 16) includes two sensors that can detect if you've been in a car crash, and throw up the option to call emergency services, plus enhanced period tracking and a new temperature sensor to help keep tabs on your ovulation cycle.

 When the new Apple Watch detects a severe car crash, the device will check in with the user and dial emergency services if they are unresponsive after a 10-second countdown.
 Emergency responders will receive the user's device location, which is also shared with emergency contacts.